HyprCandy/hyprcandyinstall/README.md

 [INFO] 🪄 Zsh Configuration:

-• IMPORTANT: If you chose Zsh-shell then use SUPER + Q to toggle Kitty and go through the Zsh setup
+• IMPORTANT: If you chose Zsh-shell then use "SUPER + Q" to toggle Kitty scratchpad instance and go through the Zsh setup

 • IMPORTANT: (Remember to type no at the end when asked to Apply changes to .zshrc since HyprCandy already has them applied)